bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 45°
-- light rain
+- overcast clouds
-- 79% humidity
+- 83% humidity
-- 3 mph wind
+- 6 mph wind
 - 100% cloud cover
-- 20 AQI 🟩
+- 19 AQI 🟩
 - 0.35 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>